-Six Sol players are going to the 2019 World Cup
+Six Sol players went to the 2019 World Cup

-An unprecedented six former and current Clay County Florida Sol Players will be going to the 2019 Women’s World Cup in France.
-These players include former Sol and youth player Morgan Brian who helped the U.S. win the 2015 World Cup and 18 year old Sade Adamolekun who is a current youth player at Clay County’s United Soccer Alliance Girls DA.
-The other players are Havana Solaun, Lauren Silver, and Ashleigh Shim who will represent Jamaica as well as Emily Sonnett who will represent the U.S. in her first world cup.
+An unprecedented six former and current Clay County Florida Sol Players went to the 2019 Women’s World Cup in France.
+These players included former Sol and youth player Morgan Brian who helped the U.S. win the 2015 World Cup and 18 year old Sade Adamolekun who was a youth player at Clay County’s United Soccer Alliance Girls DA.
+The other players are Havana Solaun, Lauren Silver, and Ashleigh Shim represented Jamaica as well as Emily Sonnett who represented the U.S. in her first world cup.

 Good Luck Ladies, Go SOL !